 7. Create Your Own Pampered Spa Experience

-You may not be able to visit a salon for a manicure, pedicure, or facial while under quarantine, but that doesn’t mean you can’t DIY some beauty treatments on your own.
+You may not be able to visit a salon for a manicure, pedicure, or facial while social distancing, but that doesn’t mean you can’t DIY some beauty treatments on your own.

 Or break out the nail polish, clippers, and file and spend some time on yourself or your kids.
 No, it’s not the same as having someone else pamper you.
 But you can still enjoy it, and it certainly costs less money.